ZDNET

-ZDNET is a business technology news website owned and operated by Ziff Davis.
-The brand was founded on April 1, 1991, as a general interest technology portal from Ziff Davis and evolved into an enterprise IT-focused online publication.
+ZDNET is a business technology news website owned and operated by Ziff Davis, which originally founded the brand on April 1, 1991, as its general interest technology portal.
+It eventually evolved into an enterprise IT-focused online publication.
 After being under the ownership of CNET Networks (2000–2008), CBS Corporation/ViacomCBS (2008–2020), and Red Ventures (2020–2024), ZDNET was reacquired by Ziff Davis in August 2024.
 CNET was included in the acquisition as well.

 History

 Beginnings: 1991–1995

 ZDNET began as a subscription-based digital service called "ZiffNet" that offered computing information to users of CompuServe.
 It featured computer industry forums, events, features and searchable archives.

 Initially, ZiffNet was intended to serve as a common place to find content from all Ziff-Davis print publications.
 As such, ZiffNet was an expansion on an earlier online service called PCMagNet for readers of PC Magazine.
 Launched in 1988, PCMagNet in turn was the evolution of Ziff Davis' first electronic publishing venture, a bulletin board, which launched in 1985.

 In late 1994, Ziff-Davis expanded onto the World Wide Web under the name "ZD Net".
 Dan Farber, former editor-in-chief of PC Week and MacWeek, was named editor-in-chief of the property.
 By June 1995, the site was recording web traffic of 2.5 million pageviews per week.

 On June 20, 1995, Ziff-Davis announced the consolidation of its online information services under a single name, ZD Net.
 The service had grown its membership to 275,000 subscribers across six platforms: CompuServe, Prodigy, AT&T Interchange, The Microsoft Network, AppleLink and eWorld.